feltcute/ModdingDocsMGD/Doc/GettingStarted/PublishingMods.rst

     .. tab:: macOS

-        Hover the folder of your mod, control-click, right click, or tap it using two fingers, then choose Compress from the shortcut menu.
+        Hover the folder of your mod, control-click, right-click, or tap it using two fingers, then choose Compress from the shortcut menu.
         If that renamed it to Archive.zip, be sure to rename it back to the name of your mod.

+    .. tab:: Linux

+        This varies per distro.
+On **Gnome**, right-click the folder of your mod, and select "Compress...".
+On **KDE**, left-click the folder of your mod, hover "Compress", then select "Compress to...".
+For other distros, you should see minor variants of the previous instructions, by right-clicking your mod folder, the "Compress/Create Archive" action being either in a "Send/Compress" menu or simply within the base of the context menu.

 **File Hosting**
 -----------------

-Feel free to use others resources beyond the ones mentioned here, but keep in mind not all may be willing to host NSFW games.
+Feel free to use other resources beyond the ones mentioned here, but keep in mind not all may be willing to host NSFW games.
 Other file hosts will often have information on their content policies at the bottom of their web pages.

-* `Mega <https://mega.nz/start>`_ for its more than sufficient user-side download limit of 10 GB, and download speed.
+* `Mega <https://mega.nz/start>`_ for its more than sufficient user-side download limit of 10GB, and download speed.
 Features lifetime hosting, though users have had difficulties with this claim, including once MGD.
 It also requires an account to upload.
-* `Anonfile <https://anonfile.com/>`_ has good download speed, file cap of 20 GB, and lifetime hosting.
-While it has yet to be used to host an MGD mod, there are plenty of other NSFW projects that have used this platform as their host, including MGD.
+* `Anonfile <https://anonfile.com/>`_ has good download speed, a file cap of 20GB, and lifetime hosting.
+There have historically been plenty of other NSFW projects that have used this platform as their host, including MGD.
 * `Github <https://github.com/>`_ doubles as a place for people to host their mod, and version control their work.
 Modders can share their releases page, and no link for the mod will ever become dated.
 While historically permissive of NSFW git projects, keep in mind their `use policies <https://docs.github.com/en/github/site-policy/github-acceptable-use-policies>`_.
-* The :ref:`MGDDiscord` can serve as a direct file host for mods up to 100 MB.
+* The :ref:`MGDDiscord` can serve as a direct file host for mods up to 100MB.

 **Where To Share**
 -------------------